Fall, Spring, Calendar Year

 The interpretation of the course codes can be tricky, please reference this guide for assistance: Explanation of Course Codes

-Academic credit earned at UKZN transfers to the University of Iowa.
-Study abroad students must enroll for a full-time load of courses while studying at UKZN.
+Students must enroll for a full-time load of courses while studying at UKZN.
 A full-time load is typically 3 or 4 courses and is generally equivalent to 12 or 16 s.h. of credit at Iowa.
+In general, divide the number of credits at UKZN by 4 to estimate how many credits the University of Iowa will give you.
+All courses come back pass/nonpass.

 If you are ready to learn more, please call 319-335-0353 and ask the receptionist to schedule an appointment with study abroad advisor Amy Bowes.
 Students should also discuss their study abroad plans with their academic advisor and other appropriate faculty.